How Charities Can Overcome the Challenge of a Cashless Society

 For charities, lengthening the time it takes for someone to donate and requiring them to offer up some element of their personal or private information can have a major impact.
 Not only does it mean that each individual donation takes more time to complete, it also diminishes the likelihood of someone actually making a donation in the first place.
 For many people, sacrificing time and personal information is a deal breaker.

-Faced with the new reality of a more cashless world, charities need to harness a digital solution that enables donations to be made quickly and does not require the donor to share personal or banking information.
+Faced with the new reality of a more cashless world, charities need to harness a digital solution that enables donations to be made quickly and does not require the donor to share banking information.
 Such a tool must be an open-loop solution – meaning that only the person collecting donations needs to be signed up to the service.

 Mobeewave’s technology can provide charities with the digital solution they need as it enables an individual to collect money, in person, from anyone, using just their phone.
 By leveraging a smartphone’s NFC capability and secure element, this technology makes it possible to safely accept money from a contactless card – or even a mobile wallet – with a single tap.